Asshcroft/ai-hackathon-samarkand-kimchi-devs/README.md

 - **Research Assistance**
   Assists users throughout their research process to increase productivity and streamline workflows.

+### Database Access
+Click the **"📚 База данных"** button in the header to:
+- Browse all saved articles with preview
+- Search articles by content
+- Upload .md files from your computer
+- Download articles to your device
+- Manage and organize your knowledge base

 > IPA is powered by the **Gemini API**.
 In future PSD deployments, it will run completely offline to ensure privacy, reliability, and accessibility in any environment.